Keep a lookout for our new name: FinEquity as we launch into the new year and our new brand.

 Globally, 2 billion people remain unbanked and women lag behind men in terms of access to formal accounts, credit and savings products.
-The Community of Practice on Women’s Financial Inclusion (COP) provides CGAP facilitated platforms to share experiences, identify key challenges, document and discuss emerging good practices, and solve common problems associated with increasing equitable access to and use of a broad range of financial services.
+FinEquity, a global community to advance women's financial inclusion, provides CGAP facilitated platforms to share experiences, identify key challenges, document and discuss emerging good practices, and solve common problems associated with increasing equitable access to and use of a broad range of financial services.

 Our members include researchers, practitioners, policy makers, and donors around the world working on financial inclusion in promoting economic empowerment for women.

-The COP’s steering committee consists of a core group of “champions” who guide our goals and strategy, outlined in our charter.
-Champions also help to implement an overarching work plan of the COP.
+FinEquity's steering committee consists of a core group of “champions” who guide our goals and strategy, outlined in our charter.
+Champions also help to implement an overarching work plan.
 Working Groups convene by theme and determine how to address knowledge gaps, as well as enhance collaboration among members in assigned themes.
-The Consultative Group to Assist the Poor (CGAP) facilitates the community of practice.
+The Consultative Group to Assist the Poor (CGAP) facilitates FinEquity.

-Read this primer to get answers to frequently asked questions, and learn more about all the different ways that you can engage with our COP.
+Read this primer to get answers to frequently asked questions, and learn more about all the different ways that you can engage with us.
 We look forward to your participation!

 Meet Rosita Najmi is member of our Champions.
 Based out of Washington, DC, Rosita joined the Bill & Melinda Gates Foundation in 2015 to advance digital financial services for the poor and has led investments on regtech, de-risking of cross-border payments, US government engagement, and advocacy for women’s financial inclusion and economic empowerment, among other areas.
 Rosita served on the team that developed the strategy for the foundation’s women’s economic empowerment body of work.

-This gathering of the WFI COP is designed to update members on the status and activities of the COP, Promote learning around new and innovative practices and solutions to increase women’s financial inclusion, and update Working Group strategic priorities, plans and activities.
+This gathering of the WFI COP promoted learning around new and innovative practices and solutions to increase women’s financial inclusion, and updated Working Group strategic priorities, plans and activities.